 And, unlike in-person meetings, you can record, store, and share each meeting so people who couldn’t attend can watch later and benefit, too.

-Take timezones into account
+Take time zones into account

-4. Document everything
+6) Document everything

 Transparency is imperative in a virtual team.
 You need to have procedures in place to ensure the group can locate crucial information when necessary, even if they weren’t part of the original conversation.